Michel-M-code/Metadata-Decryptor/README.md

 ## Usage

 > [!IMPORTANT]
-> If the decryption fails for new versions of Standoff 2, try to use the decrypted metadata from the version before as a reference input file
+> If the decryption fails for new versions of Standoff 2, try to use the decrypted metadata from the version before as a reference input file.
+> After 0.33.0 `libunity.so` and `libil2cpp.so` are merged.
+To dump, when prompted in the dumper, just select `libunity.so` instead of `libil2cpp.so`.

 ### Command-Line Arguments